xMAnton/ADPassword/wiki/Enable LDAPS on Windows 2008 Active Directory Domain.md

 # Enable LDAPS on Windows 2008 Active Directory Domain

+_Are more up-to-date guide for newer Windows versions can be found at https://www.miniorange.com/guide-to-setup-ldaps-on-windows-server, while the Mini Orange guide also does some Kerberos set-up, it does show screenshots of most what is described below._

 ### Introduction

 Zimbra can set user password stored in an Active Directory using an ldaps connection and a distinguished name with administrative privileges.